 - Low blood sugar (hypoglycemia) in people with type 2 diabetes mellitus who also take medicines used to treat type 2 diabetes mellitus.
 Weight loss can cause low blood sugar in people with type 2 diabetes mellitus who also take medicines used to treat type 2 diabetes mellitus (such as insulin or sulfonylureas).
 You should check your blood sugar before you start taking Qsymia and while you take Qsymia.

 - Low blood pressure (hypotension) in people who take high blood pressure medicines.
 Weight loss can cause low blood pressure in people who take medicines to treat high blood pressure.
 Call your healthcare provider if you have symptoms of low blood pressure such as dizziness, feeling lightheaded, and fainting during treatment with Qsymia.
 Your healthcare provider should check your blood pressure before you start taking Qsymia and while you take Qsymia.

 - Possible seizures if you stop taking Qsymia too fast.
 Seizures may happen in people who may or may not have had seizures in the past if you stop Qsymia too fast.
 Your healthcare provider will tell you how to stop taking Qsymia slowly.

 - Kidney stones.
 Drink plenty of fluids when taking Qsymia to help decrease your chances of getting kidney stones.
 If you get severe side or back pain, or blood in your urine, call your healthcare provider.

 - Decreased sweating and increased body temperature (fever).
 People should be watched for signs of decreased sweating and fever, especially in hot temperatures.
 Some people may need to be hospitalized for this condition.

-Common side effects of Qsymia include:
+Common side effects of Qsymia in adults include: